InterDigitalInc/AdvantEDGE/docs/platform-mgmt/mgmt-workflow.md

 ----
 ## Code Coverage
-AdvantEDGE core micro-services can be instrumented to measure code coverage; when used in conjunction with Cypress or other system tests (manual or proprietary), it will provide an overview of the code coverage.
+AdvantEDGE core micro-services can be instrumented to measure code coverage; when used in conjunction with Cypress, system & manual tests, an overview of the platform code coverage can be obtained.

 To enable code coverage measurements in AdvantEDGE:
 - Build for code coverage: `meepctl build all --codecov`